Was a 1966 trip to Mexico the first Nazarene Work & Witness trip? Possibly so.

-After working long hours, crewmen still found energy to play the Muzquiz basketball team a close, but losing game.
-A couple of evenings they played football in the dusty city streets--a game which most of the Mexican children had never seen.
+After working long hours, crewmen still found energy to play the Muzquiz basketball team a close, but losing game for the Americans.
+A couple of evenings they played football in the dusty city streets a game which most of the Mexican children had never seen.
 The Builders' Quartet, formed that first Sunday, went over to the Palau church to sing again one night at a revival service.

 Meals for the hungry men -- the cooks used recipes made for over 100 servings -- were prepared in a house rented for use solely as a mess hall.
 Although some foodstuffs had been brought along, quite a bit was bought at the local market.
 The cooks wouldn't always say what the bowls contained, but the known ranged from cactus to goat meat.

 As the Saturday afternoon shadows stretched across what was less than a week before an empty lot, the finishing touches were put on the building.
 After supper, the crew went back to the church to transform themselves into a choir for dedication service the next morning.
 A week earlier, on April Fool's day, the project had seemed like a big joke.
 But there it towered, ready for its first service on Easter Sunday.

 Sunday the men slept a bit later than the usual 5:30 reveille.
 Then they were up for their last day in Mexico.
 Marching up the aisle to the platform that Easter Sunday morning, they passed adults sitting in newly made pews while children sat on platform steps, hung in windows and stood in doorways.
 From a congregation of less than thirty the week before, attendance had jumped to over three hundred.